micmejia/bible-dump/NKJV/Ezekiel/Ezek 34.md

 As a shepherd seeks out his flock on the day he is among his scattered sheep, so will I seek out My sheep and deliver them from all the places where they were scattered on a cloudy and dark day.

 ###### 13
-And I will bring them out from the peoples and gather them from the countries, and will bring them to their own land; I will feed them on the mountains of Israel, [^b]in the valleys and in all the inhabited places of the country.
+And I will bring them out from the peoples and gather them from the countries, and will bring them to their own land; I will feed them on the mountains of Israel, in the valleys and in all the inhabited places of the country.

 ###### 14
 I will feed them in good pasture, and their fold shall be on the high mountains of Israel.
 There they shall lie down in a good fold and feed in rich pasture on the mountains of Israel.